Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 ### Disadvantages
 - **Unpredictable returns**: Cannot calculate how much I earn
 - **Sensible to movement**: Huge spikes in long can break a resistance to ROI
-- **Non-delta**: Short position is more important than long
+- **Non-delta**: Again, future contracts are not as granular (minimum unit is 0.01 contract)

-Example: 67k 30Mar2025 and 63k 30Oct2024
+Example: 67k 30Mar2025 and 63k perpetual
-1 short contract for 30Mar2025 is going to be more expensive, and convergence will not be full at the end of the long contract of 30Oct2024.
+1 short contract for 30Mar2025 is going to be more expensive.

 ### Does it make money ?
-YES.
-ROI is not reliable, but the strategy is.
+Still did not try it.
+But in theory if gap is higher than fees and funding rate is close to 0, can be controlled.

-The only thing that can break it is a huge divergence in both contracts but it is rare, and comes back to normal after a while.
+Best case is a funding rate either negative or close to zero.
+Because the strategy will capture the gap + the funding rate.

-## Funding Rate Arbitrage
+## Funding Rate - Spot x Perpetual

 ### Concept